Apple (NASDAQ:AAPL) Given a $190.00 Price Target by JPMorgan Chase & Co. Analysts

-JPMorgan Chase & Co. set a $190.00 price objective on Apple (NASDAQ:AAPL – Get Rating) in a report published on Monday, Borsen Zeitung reports.
+JPMorgan Chase & Co. set a $190.00 price target on Apple (NASDAQ:AAPL – Get Rating) in a research report sent to investors on Monday, Borsen Zeitung reports.

-Several other research firms also recently issued reports on AAPL.
-Barclays reduced their price objective on Apple from $156.00 to $144.00 and set an equal weight rating on the stock in a report on Monday, November 7th.
-Fundamental Research upped their price objective on Apple to $168.50 and gave the stock a buy rating in a report on Tuesday, November 8th.
-StockNews.com downgraded Apple from a buy rating to a hold rating in a research note on Saturday, November 5th.
-Bank Of America (Bofa) downgraded Apple from a buy rating to a neutral rating and cut their price target for the company from $189.00 to $160.00 in a research note on Friday, September 30th.
-Finally, UBS Group set a $180.00 price target on Apple in a research note on Thursday, December 1st.
-Two investment analysts have rated the stock with a sell rating, seven have assigned a hold rating, twenty-two have assigned a buy rating and one has given a strong buy rating to the stock.
-According to MarketBeat, Apple has an average rating of Moderate Buy and an average target price of $175.35.
+Several other analysts have also issued reports on the company.
+Deutsche Bank Aktiengesellschaft lowered their target price on Apple from $175.00 to $170.00 and set a buy rating on the stock in a research note on Friday, October 28th.
+Bank Of America (Bofa) cut Apple from a buy rating to a neutral rating and reduced their price target for the company from $189.00 to $160.00 in a research report on Friday, September 30th.
+Monness Crespi & Hardt assumed coverage on Apple in a research report on Thursday, September 8th.
+They issued a buy rating and a $174.00 price target for the company.
+Fundamental Research lifted their price target on Apple to $168.50 and gave the company a buy rating in a research report on Tuesday, November 8th.
+Finally, The Goldman Sachs Group reiterated a neutral rating and issued a $139.00 price target on shares of Apple in a research report on Thursday, September 8th.
+Two research analysts have rated the stock with a sell rating, seven have assigned a hold rating, twenty-two have assigned a buy rating and one has issued a strong buy rating to the company.
+Based on data from MarketBeat.com, Apple has an average rating of Moderate Buy and an average target price of $175.35.

-The company also recently announced a quarterly dividend, which will be paid on Monday, January 9th.
-Shareholders of record on Wednesday, December 28th will be issued a dividend of $0.167 per share.
-This represents a $0.67 dividend on an annualized basis and a yield of 0.51%.
-The ex-dividend date of this dividend is Friday, December 23rd.
-Apple’s dividend payout ratio (DPR) is presently 15.06%.
+The business also recently declared a quarterly dividend, which was paid on Thursday, November 10th.
+Investors of record on Monday, November 7th were given a $0.23 dividend.
+The ex-dividend date was Friday, November 4th.
+This represents a $0.92 annualized dividend and a yield of 0.71%.
+Apple’s dividend payout ratio is currently 15.06%.

 About Apple